Hoda-Hashemi/Hoda-Hashemi/README.md

-# 🌊 About Me:
+🌊
-Physics graduate pursuing a Master's in Computational Science, specializing in Oceanography.
+Physics graduate pursuing a Master's in Computational Science, specializing in Physical Oceanography.